How to Plant, Grow and Care For Peperomia Hope

 To get rid of aphids, use soapy water or an organic bug spray.

-These sap-suckers are abundant at any time of the year and usually attack new growth in large groups that cause damage and deformed leaves.
-Use a solution of soapy water or insecticidal soap to spray them away, or use an organic insect spray for the control of aphids.
+These sap-suckers appear at any time of the year and usually attack new growth in large groups, causing damage and deformed leaves.
+Use a solution of soapy water or insecticidal soap to spray them away, or apply an organic insect spray for aphid control.

 Root Rot

-A common houseplant ailment, root rot is caused by excess water in the soil and a lack of oxygen getting to the roots.
+A common houseplant ailment, root rot results from excess water in the soil and a lack of oxygen reaching the roots.
 The leaves will start to droop and may become discolored.
-It’s a difficult problem to treat once you have it as the micro-organisms of this fungus can move to other plants.
+Treating this problem is difficult once it takes hold, as the micro-organisms of this fungus can spread to other plants.

-Isolate the plants and treat them with a suitable fungicide for the control of root rot.
-Make sure to adhere to the manufacturer’s instructions.
-If the problem persists, you may have to get rid of the plant and start again.
+Isolate affected plants and treat them with a suitable fungicide for root rot control.
+Follow the manufacturer’s instructions carefully.
+If the problem persists, you may have to discard the plant and start again.

 Frequently Asked Questions